Skip to main content

 The JobTrendZA PowerBI report on the right provides a summary overview of job trends as extracted from JobTrendZA, allowing you to explore job opportunities by location, industry, occupation, and various employment parameters, including employment type and level.
 View the report to discover how JobTrendZA empowers decision-making with via the depth and precision of its analysis.

-- On-site job opportunities showed a slight decrease of 0.86%, and hybrid job opportunities showed a minor decrease of 0.03%.
+• On-site job opportunities showed an increase of 2.16%, and remote job opportunities showed a small increase of 0.34%.

-For the month of March, the location of most (77.43%) job opportunities remained in Gauteng and the Western Cape.
-More than half (56.44%) of the job opportunities also remained in the following industries: Information and communication; Professional, scientific and technical activities; and Financial and insurance activities.
-Regarding occupation groups, slightly less than half (48.31%) were in the following: Management; Computer and Mathematical; and Business and Financial Operations.
+For the month of March, the location of most (73.29%) job opportunities remained in Gauteng and the Western Cape.
+More than half (62.30%) of the job opportunities also remained in the following industries: Professional, scientific and technical activities (reaching a new high since January 2024); Information and communication; and Financial and insurance activities.
+Regarding occupation groups, slightly less than half (46.06%) continued to be in the following: Management; Computer and Mathematical; and Business and Financial Operations.
+All three of these percentages showed a slight increase since February.

 These results can be explored in depth on the interactive JobTrendZA report here.

-(The results discussed above can be found on the Growth and Loss tab, the Geographical, Industry and Company Categories tab and the Opportunities and Categories tab, all of them with the Month filter set to 2025 – March.
-(Note the new feature at the top left of each tab, where you can save yourself some effort by selecting the year before you set the month filter.)
+The results discussed above can be found on the Growth and Loss tab, the Geographical, Industry and Company Categories tab and the Opportunities and Categories tab, all of them with the Month filter set to 2026 – March.
+(Note the feature at the top left of each tab, where you can save yourself some effort by selecting the year before you set the month filter.)

 JobTrendZA is the public-facing interface for our custom-built system, designed to provide both Kululeko and our clients with detailed and authentic data to inform decision-making processes.
 The underlying data for JobTrendZA is obtained from publicly available sources.
 It is harvested daily, then compiled and prepared monthly.